Electric Warrior: Songs and recording

 The lyrics on the new album marked a dramatic departure from the dense Romantic poeticism and Tolkien fantasy imagery of Bolan's first five albums, including the most recent T. Rex album.
-Marc explained that he was now writing about himself for the first time, songs he described as personal and "erotic".
+Bolan explained that he was now writing about himself for the first time, songs he described as personal and "erotic".
 Fantastic imagery was still present, only now presented with a new stripped-down immediacy that was fused with basic rock'n'roll imagery of cars, women, and boogie.
 Musically, the album continued the electric pop/rock sound of T. Rex, recently expanded to a four-piece band with full bass and drums; only three songs retained primarily acoustic arrangements.
 Sonic tricks employed on the album identified by producer Tony Visconti, which had been gradually developed over the past five albums, included flanging, reverb, backwards guitars, tape loops, and plugging the guitar directly into the console to overload the mike preamplifiers.
 In addition, session players included Yes maestro Rick Wakeman on piano ("Get It On"), jazz trumpeter Burt Collins on flugelhorn ("Girl") and King Crimson's Ian McDonald on sax ("Rip Off"), along with a string section and ex-Turtles Flo & Eddie on androgynous backing vocals, which when fused together created a highly distinctive sound.

 Initial work on the album began on 5 March at Trident Studios in London, where the previous albums had been recorded, with an early version of "Planet Queen" put to tape.
 On 16 March, similarly rough versions of "Mambo Sun" and "Cosmic Dancer" were laid down with no producer present and no particular plan for an album yet.
-Remakes of the latter two songs were attempted at Trident on 30 March, with early takes of "Cosmic Dancer" featuring Marc on a Fender Stratocaster before feeling the sound was wrong and switching to an acoustic.
+Remakes of the latter two songs were attempted at Trident on 30 March, with early takes of "Cosmic Dancer" featuring Bolan on a Fender Stratocaster before feeling the sound was wrong and switching to an acoustic.
 Once in America for the tour, the group met with producer Visconti for sessions at Wally Heider Studios in Hollywood, with Howard Kaylan and Mark Volman of Flo & Eddie participating on backing vocals.
 On 18 April, the band ran through "Get It On", "Monolith" and a remake of "Planet Queen".
 Sessions then moved, with Visconti, to Mediasound Studios in New York City on 27 April where working versions of "Jeepster", "Lean Woman Blues" and "Girl" (with the working titles "Oh God" and "Electric Witch") were finished.
 Visconti later remarked that the relaxed pace of recording in America, where there was no definite goal or pressure to make an album, contributed to the unique feel of the songs.